 Filing a Title IX Complaint

-Students can file a Title IX complaint of sexual misconduct or sexual assault with the SWC Title IX Administrator in the Office of Human Resources, Room 1670, or by phone at 619-482-6395.
+Students can file a Title IX complaint of sexual misconduct or sexual assault with:

 Southwestern College promptly and thoroughly investigates complaints alleging sex discrimination, sexual harassment, and sexual violence.

-Claims of other unlawful discrimination can be made to the Human Resources Office, Room 1670, or though the California Community Colleges Chancellor’s Office complaint process State Complaint Process.
+Claims of other unlawful discrimination can be made to the Human Resources Office, Room 1670, or through the California Community Colleges Chancellor’s Office complaint process State Complaint Process.